SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Complete Rules and Regulations

-All competitors, instructors, coaches and judges are invited to join us for our annual rules meeting conducted via Zoom & in person at
+All competitors, instructors, coaches and judges are invited to join us for our annual rules meeting conducted via Zoom & in person on

 DMA of Sioux Falls